tablescapearrangements/tablescapearrangements.github.io/_pages/guides.md

 ---
-title: "Guides"
+title: "About Us"
-permalink: /guides/
+permalink: /about/
-layout: categories
 ---

+Hello Josh!